antfitch/devdocs-ai/src/data/topics/how-to-create-bell-state.md

 `;
 ```

-## 2. Executing the Bell State Circuit
+## 2. Execute the Bell State Circuit
 Submit this circuit to a backend.
 Since this is a foundational experiment, a simulator is often sufficient and faster.

 ```javascript